 - Some states require state vehicle inspections to complete your registration.

-- Go to your local DMV to get your new license plate and driver’s license.
+- Go to your local DMV to get your new license plate and driver’s license and transfer your title.

 - Keep your new car registration papers in your car and update any registration stickers on your license plate.

 What happens to a title when I sell the car?